juliorafre/juliorafre/README.md

 ### Hi there 👋 I'm Julio Ramirez Web Developer!
 ReactJS ⚛.
 Swift and 3D in a web Enthusiast!
 > Make apps that people love! 💻❤️

-- 🌱 I’m currently learning JS Core Concepts and UI animatio and some SwiftUI.
+- 🌱 I’m currently learning JS Core Concepts and UI animation and some SwiftUI.

 - 🔭 I’m currently working on ...